-What is Intermodal Civil Rights?
+What are Intermodal Civil Rights?

 The Intermodal Civil Rights Program (IMCR) ensures that public transportation and passenger rail programs comply with civil rights laws and executive orders that prevent discrimination in programs that receive federal money.
 ODOT respects the civil rights of all the people we serve.
 We operate our programs without regard to race, color, national origin, religion, gender, sex, sexual orientation, age, marital status, and disability, in accordance with applicable law.